Vadskye/Rise/docs/standard_effects.md

 Class abilities like Sneak Attack or Smite need unusually powerful rank upgrade mechanics to compensate for their lack of replacement abilities.

-AOE softener abilities generally don't really do a lot even if they succeed, and they quickly scale out of being worth the action they take.
-For that reason, they get +2 accuracy bonuses with each rank upgrade instead of a more common +1.
+Debuff abilities get much better with higher tier conditions.
+It's hard to justify using a daze effect with +1 accuracy when you could use a stun effect instead.
+For that reason, debuffs get +1 accuracy per rank instead of the "every two levels" scaling that buffs gain.

+An ability's rank scaling should always be relevant to its glancing blow effect.
+It would be a bad idea to have a spell with normal damage scaling use a glancing blow effect that does not reduce its damage.

 #### Spell vs maneuver scaling